An Overview of Videx (Didanosine)

 Didanosine is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 2 weeks of age and older.
 Didanosine is always used in combination with other HIV medicines.

 Before taking didanosine, tell your health care provider:

-Didanosine comes in capsule form for use in adults and children 6 years of age or older who can safely swallow capsules and weigh at least 20 kg.
+Didanosine comes in capsule form for use in adults and children 6 years of age or older who can safely swallow capsules and weigh at least 44 lb (20 kg).
 The capsules come in 4 strengths, all under the brand name Videx EC:

 Didanosine also comes in a powder that is mixed with water by a pharmacist to create an oral solution.
 An oral solution is a mixture of a medicine and a liquid that can be taken by mouth.
 The powder for oral solution can be used in adults and in children 2 weeks of age and older.
-The powder comes in two strengths, both under the brand name Videx:
+The powder for oral solution comes in two strengths, both under the brand name Videx:

 Take didanosine according to your health care provider's instructions.